chan-yuu/chan-yuu/README.md

-# Hi there 👋, I'm Chen Yun / chan-yuu
+# Hi there 👋, I'm Chen Yun

 ## 🚀 About Me
 I’m a autodrive & RL developer focusing on mobile robot navigation and manipulation in unstructured environments.